-The Committee reserves the right to decline any work if for any reason it is considered to be unsuitable.
-This may be due to the length of the composition or the nature of the orchestral accompaniment (if the orchestral accompaniment is particularly complex, or requires an unusual or large orchestra or exceptional amount of rehearsal) or if the cost is prohibitive to obtain the parts or to pay performance royalties.
+The Dunedin Concerto Committee reserves the right to decline any work if for any reason it is considered to be unsuitable.
+This may be due to the length of the composition or the nature of the orchestral accompaniment (if the orchestral accompaniment is particularly complex or requires an unusual or large orchestra or exceptional amount of rehearsal) or if the cost is prohibitive to obtain the parts or to pay performance royalties.
 If a work is declined, the competitor will have the choice either to choose another work or withdraw the application and receive a refund.
 Competitors may not change their nominated concerto once their entry has been accepted but may change movements selected for the preliminary round up to 10 January.

 A scanned PDF copy of the work in piano reduction must be emailed to the Competition Administrator at the time the entry is submitted.

 Applicants should contact the Competition Administrator if they have any query about these rules or about the suitability of a work.

 The preliminary sessions will be held from Thursday 2 March to Sunday 5 March 2023 at the Marama Hall, University of Otago The number of sessions will depend on the number of entries received.

 Competitors will be required to play, with piano accompaniment, their work of choice.
 This performance may include cuts to the orchestral tutti sections at the discretion of the accompanist.
 The time limit of 23 minutes applies to the original version of the work in its uncut form.

 If the work to be performed is in copyright (including an edition), one original (not photocopied or computer-printed) copy must be shown to the Administrator before the work is performed.
 In the case of purchased digital editions, a receipt documenting the purchase should be supplied.